Last updated October 3, 2022

 Let’s be honest.
 Working from a hotel room takes organization, focus and effort.
 Here are some tips to maximize your space to work productively from a hotel room.

-Set up a nest
+Set Up a Nest

 We, humans, are creatures of habit and habitat, and having a “home” for our workstations is a part of that.
 Having a desk and a chair space to set up your laptop and work zone is a must.
 Ensure the room that you book has a chair, office desk space, nearby plugs and a light of some sort.